3 Ways Visual-Spatial Kids Draw the Short Straw

-Their Visual-Spatial counterparts don’t learn from listening, are not handy with symbols and words and language, don’t memorize sequences or if they do, they won’t retain it, intuit, see the whole picture, learn best in whole chunks rather than in sequences of detail, and so much more.
+Their visual-spatial counterparts don’t learn from listening, are not handy with symbols and words and language, don’t memorize sequences or if they do, won’t retain them, intuit, see the whole picture, learn best in whole chunks rather than in sequences of detail, and so much more.
 V-S children think in pictures, not words.

 Short Straw #2

 The failure of visual-spatials will be met with censure